jmagman/flutter-wiki/Desktop-shells.md

 ### `create`

-`create` is supported (`app` and `plugin` templates only), but is not yet stabilized.
-After Flutter updates, you may need to delete and re-create the `windows` directory.
+`create` is supported (`app` and `plugin` templates only):

-You can add Windows support to an existing app by running `flutter create .` in the project.
+* You can add Windows support to an existing app by running `flutter create .` in the project.
 (You will likely want to revert changes to the `ios` and `android` directories after re-running `create`.)
-You can add Windows support to an existing plugin by running `flutter create --platforms=windows .` in the project.

-**Note**: Windows plugin APIs and tooling are not yet stable, so any plugin written now will need frequent updates for breaking changes.
-Because of this, publishing Windows plugins to pub.dev at this stage is **strongly discouraged**.
+* You can add Windows support to an existing plugin by running `flutter create --platforms=windows .` in the project.

-When using `create` to add Windows support to an existing plugin, be sure to update [the `platforms` map in `pubspec.yaml`](https://flutter.dev/docs/development/packages-and-plugins/developing-packages#plugin-platforms) as instructed in the output.
+  * When adding Windows support to an existing plugin, be sure to update [the `platforms` map in `pubspec.yaml`](https://flutter.dev/docs/development/packages-and-plugins/developing-packages#plugin-platforms) as instructed in the output.

 ### `run` and `build`

 `flutter run` and `flutter build` are supported once you have added the necessary platform directory to your project (see `create` above).
-Breaking changes are still common on Windows however, so as noted above you should expect to need to re-create after Flutter updates. `build`/`run` will give a clear error message when this is necessary.

 Cross-compilation is not supported for desktop.
 You must be on Windows to build for Windows.